IGELsociety/IGEL_website/content/IGEL2023_pathfinder.md

 description: "Find the correct fee based on your membership status"
 ---

+# Find your registration fee

-## First, select below the option that applies to you.
-Then, we'll redirect you to the correct registration fees
+**First, select below the option that applies to you.
+Then, we'll redirect you to the correct registration fees**

+If you don't remember the status of your IGEL membership, check your email for a receipt from board@igelsociety.org or email our treasurer marloes[dot]mak[at]ru[dot]nl
+Then choose one of the options below to be guided to the correct registration fee.

 - I have an IGEL membership valid for 2023